 Now the first step is, of course, to create a fantastic PowerPoint slideshow that you want to improve with voice-over—having content that people wish to actually learn about is central to this entire endeavour.

 Content is King, after all.
 With your PowerPoint polished and ready, we can focus on the meat and potatoes of this article.

 Hardware made easy

 First off, we need to talk hardware.
 By hardware, I am referring to the physical tools to get the job done.
-Presumably, you have a computer or laptop (how else would the presentation have been made?) but you will also need a microphone and some headphones.
+Presumably, you have a computer or laptop (how else would the presentation have been made?), but you will also need a microphone and headphones.

 The proper voice over recording space

-Voice-over in PowerPoint should be as crisp sounding as a radio show, so treating these reflections is critical.
-However, you don’t need to go as far as setting up a studio.
-There are simple steps you can take to minimize the impact of reflections.
+Voice-over in PowerPoint should be as crisp-sounding as a radio show, so treating these reflections is critical.
+However, you don't need to go as far as setting up a studio.
+There are simple steps you can take to minimise the impact of reflections.

 Voice-over PowerPoint Script

-Clearly labelling the script by slide name to make it obvious to the voice artist and editor how to label the files is also a big help.
+Clearly labelling the script by slide name to make it evident to the voice artist and editor how to label the files is also a big help.

 Recording software - Audacity